 Hokkaido Side Trips

 Daisetsuzan: Japan’s famous autumn colours don’t hit Tokyo & Kyoto until late November, but they actually start at Daisetsuzan National Park in the centre of Hokkaido in late September.
 If visiting during the Olympics you’ll see summer wildflowers covering the alpine meadows, and the conditions should be nice for hiking.
 The park’s huge, with a number of 2000m peaks criss-crossed by a multitude of hiking trails; if you’re not in for a multi-day trek, the easiest way to visit is to go up the Asahidake Ropeway and do one of the short hiking circuits from the upper ropeway station.
 From Asahikawa Station (a 40-minute train ride from Sapporo) take a bus (1 hour) to Asahidake Onsen at the base of the Asahidake Ropeway, or it’s a 3-hour drive from Sapporo.
-There are a few hotels near the ropeway (see here), and see here for park info.
+See here for park info

 Wakkanai & islands: Wakkanai is Japan’s northernmost town,